whitewater-guide/whitewater-guide/packages/mobile2/docs/PHASE_2_PLAN.md

 ---

-## Step 10: iOS Build Configurations (Staging)
+## Step 10: Staging Build Configurations (iOS + Android)

 ### What changed since RN 0.72

-No changes in how Xcode build configurations work.
+No changes in how Xcode build configurations or Android build types work.
 The Podfile format is simpler in RN 0.84 (no Flipper, no Fabric flags), but the `project` declaration for custom configs is the same.

-### 10a.
-Podfile — Add Staging configuration
+### 10a. iOS Podfile — Add Staging configuration

 **File:** `packages/mobile2/ios/Podfile`